Articles

 9Image4+caption_hallucination, synthetic_image_evaluator, fid_score, clip_scoreMixed

 Hallucination and RAG metrics sit at the top because they catch the failure mode that costs real money: the agent confidently saying something wrong.
+For the methods behind these scores, see how to detect hallucinations in generative AI.
 Safety metrics matter the moment your output reaches a user.

 Install is one line: